skimzor/MGB-DC/README.md

 # Ordering

-Upload the gerber to a PCB fab (JLCPCB, PCBWay, OSHPark) with a board thickness of 1.2mm and in your favorite color.
-Then transfer the components from an original DMG Audio Board (verify the correct polarity of the diodes when transferring).
+Upload the gerber to a PCB fab (JLCPCB, PCBWay, OSHPark) with a board thickness of 0.8mm and in your favorite color.
+Then transfer the components from an original MGB DC/DC Board (verify the correct polarity of the diodes when transferring).

 # Disclaimer